Car Care

 Do I need to water my car battery?

-The majority of newer car batteries are considered ‘maintenance-free’, so they’re sealed and designed in such a way that you’ll never have to top them off with water.
+The majority of newer car batteries are considered ‘maintenance-free’, so they’re sealed and designed in such a way that you may never have to top them off with water.
 Save that for your plants!

 Can cold weather affect my car battery?